Pollution in the air, water and soil or radiation from the sun, x-ray or radiation therapy are possible causes of cancer.

 There are potential hazards that can cause cancer exist in our everyday work and home renovations.

-Ministry of Health information on asbestos - Lead based paints used until the 1980s also pose cancer risks to people who are redecorating.
+- Lead-based paints used until the 1980s also pose cancer risks to people who are redecorating.
 How to reduce your risk:

 Being exposed to radiation is a known cause of cancer.